sts10/medic/readme.markdown

 - `medic -dw passwords.kdbx --output=./password-report.txt` checks the passwords of `passwords.kdbx` for weak and duplicate passwords.
 Results are printed to a text file located at `./password-report.txt`.

-- `medic -d -h=pwnedpasswords.txt exported_csv_file.csv` checks an exported csv file against the hashes in `pwnedpasswords.txt`, as well as searches for duplicate passwords.
+- `medic -d -h=pwnedpasswords.txt kp_database_exported_csv_file.csv` checks an exported csv file against the hashes in `pwnedpasswords.txt`, as well as searches for duplicate passwords.

 ## Installation/Setup